localz/Spotz-Push-Android-SDK/README.md

 If you are using **Gradle**, include the following:

-For FCM and GCM variants only, include the following plugin in your project `build.gradle`:
+For FCM variant only, include the following plugin in your project `build.gradle`:

     ...
     buildscript {